 "The only thing that can force those big companies to do more research on safety is government regulation." - Geoffrey Hinton, AI pioneer, British-Canadian computer scientist

-Global investigations begin
+Global investigations against Musk

 The ability to prompt an AI for sexualized imagery reveals a design failure.
 It suggests that guardrails were bypassed easily during the development of this specific chatbot.
+And the fact it continued for many weeks shows a lack of will to control it post-facto.

-Testing the regulatory limits
+Testing regulatory limits

-Warnings from the experts
+Warnings from experts

 Organizations warned the US government about the risks of deploying Grok without testing.
 This crisis underscores the need for transparent assessments before any public model deployment.

-Enforcement through penalties
+Enforcement via penalties

 Governance requires that breaches have real consequences for tech companies.
 Without meaningful enforcement, firms may continue to deploy systems recklessly while ignoring the bright lines of law.